TNoohi/GettingAndCleaningCourseProject/README.md

 	y_train <- test/y_train.txt

-3.Merges the training and the test sets to create one data set
+3. Merges the training and the test sets to create one data set

 	X (10299 rows, 561 columns) is created by merging x_train and x_test using rbind() function